 Whether you're transferring from another university or from one of Carnegie Mellon's other programs, transfer students to the School of Architecture are classified as freshman and will begin in the first year of the accredited five-year Bachelor of Architecture degree program.

-Although we welcome transfer applications to the School of Architecture, transfer admission is limited for several reasons:
+We welcome transfer applications to the School of Architecture.
+However, transfer admission is limited for several reasons:

-• As a NAAB-accredited architecture program, our curriculum is unique to our school’s degree program and consists of a specific sequence of co-requisite and pre-requisite coursework.
+- Our curriculum is unique to our school’s NAAB-accredited degree program and consists of a specific sequence of co-requisite and pre-requisite coursework.

-Please review our portfolio review submission instructions, keeping in mind that we strongly encourage transfer applicants to attend an on-campus portfolio review in addition to submitting their portfolio electronically.
-During the on-campus review, transfer applicants will interview with a faculty member, visit design studios and speak to current students.
-If you're unable to attend an on-campus review, you'll need to schedule a phone interview with the School of Architecture by January 1.
+Please review the portfolio submission instructions, keeping in mind that we strongly encourage transfer applicants to register to attend an on-campus review in addition to submitting their portfolio or design project to SlideRoom.
+During the on-campus review, transfer applicants will interview with a faculty member, visit design studios, speak to current students, and conduct your transfer interview.
+If you're unable to attend an on-campus review, you'll need to schedule your transfer interview by phone with the School of Architecture by February 1.

-For questions regarding the transfer process or to schedule a phone interview, please contact Alexis McCune, Coordinator of Student Programs in the School of Architecture, by email, or phone, 412-268-6390.
+For questions regarding the transfer admission process or to schedule a phone interview, please contact the School of Architecture.